diffblue/gitlab/doc/administration/auth/ldap/index.md

 ## Security

-GitLab has multiple mechanisms to verify a user is still active in LDAP.
-If the user is no longer active in LDAP, they are placed in an `ldap_blocked` status and are signed out.
-They are unable to sign in using any authentication provider until they are reactivated in LDAP.
+GitLab verifies if a user is still active in LDAP.

 Users are considered inactive in LDAP when they: